-Steven and Mary Beth were married in October of 1984 and have six children—three biological children, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble), and Will Franklin Chapman (married to singer-songwriter indie artist Jillian Edwards), and three daughters adopted from China, Shaohannah Hope, Stevey Joy and Maria Sue, who is now with Jesus.
+Steven and Mary Beth were married in October of 1984 and have six children—three biological children, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble and daughter Olive), and Will Franklin Chapman (married to singer-songwriter indie artist Jillian Edwards and dad to Willow Faye), and three daughters adopted from China, Shaohannah Hope, Stevey Joy and Maria Sue, who is now with Jesus.

 The Chapmans live in Franklin, Tennessee.

-Steven Curtis Chapman, Show Hope’s co-founder and Vice President, is an award winning singer/songwriter and recording artist with sales of close to 11 million records.
-He has 48 No. 1 radio hits, an unprecedented 58 Dove Awards (which is more than any other artist), and numerous other accolades including music’s highest honor as a five time GRAMMY Award winner.
+Steven Curtis Chapman, Show Hope’s co-founder and Vice President, is an award winning singer/songwriter and recording artist with sales of more than 11 million records.
+He has 48 No. 1 radio hits, an unprecedented 59 Dove Awards (more than any other artist), and numerous other accolades including music’s highest honor as a five-time GRAMMY Award winner.

 Director of ProgramsSee Bio